-Design Camp: Photography and Zine-Making for 11 to 14 year olds
+Design Camp: Code Your Own Narrative for 11 to 14 year olds

 Please note that all equipment, materials and light refreshments will be provided for the duration of the session, but you must bring a packed lunch.

 “I loved how I could be creative and write my own game/story.”

 Talhouk is a creative computing designer whose interest range from emerging materials, digital fabrication, creative technologies and design research.
 She has worked in a remote FabLab in Puerto Williams, Chile with digital education, laser cutting, 3D printing and more for teachers, kids and the rest of the community.
 Additionally, as part of the collective Habita Nodriza, they have been developing new sustainable fabrication techniques with local materials and living organisms.

 Members [early bird]: £51